esalandin/gnuprolog-json/README.md

-This is a fork of https://github.com/emacstheviking/gnuprolog-json to support handling of arrays.
+This is a fork of https://github.com/emacstheviking/gnuprolog-json.
-Original version does not support decoding of arrays as objects; for example the following valid json is not parsed correctly:
+* Support decoding of top-level arrays, e.g.
 ``[ 1, 2 ]
 ``

-Note that this is parsed correctly:
-``{ "array_value": [ 1, 2 ] }``